 Rather than immediately applying medication or surgical procedures, Functional Medicine works toward restoring the body’s natural balance.
 The approach includes treating the patient as a whole, not merely the isolated symptoms.
 In many cases, prescribing a treatment or drug for symptomatic conditions alone masks the cause.
 While not treating the underlying cause, symptoms may return once the patient completes the prescribed drug.
 By applying Functional Medicine strategies, the patient attains the goal of final healing, while avoiding surgery and the dependency on prescribed drugs.

-For example, an individual may experience chronic abdominal discomfort with unsteady bowel movement ranging from loose stool to constipation.
+For example, an individual may experience chronic abdominal discomfort with unsteady bowel movements ranging from loose stool to constipation.
 A Functional Medicine practitioner might review the patient history, run diagnostics such as blood, and stool testing.
 Upon completion, the test results might indicate the discovery of bacteria within the patient’s intestinal tract.
 The practitioner will then treat the bacteria with a natural cure including but not limited to herbs, supplements, nutrition corrections, moreover attending to emotional and spiritual imbalance.
 By treating the underlying cause and omitting the bacteria, the resulting symptoms eradicate as well.
 This procedure works toward bringing the body into balance and proper function.

 We can put another example: A person may complain of nasal tract problems including breathing problems.
 A functional medicine practitioner will perform an extensive study of the patient’s medical history and ask him to undergo sensitivity tests towards food or Allergy tests.
-The tests may reveal allergies towards fungi or molds.
-He, thus, will be shown ways to identify and eradicate fungus.
+The tests may reveal allergies to fungi or molds.
+He, thus, will be shown ways to identify and eradicate the fungus.
 Also, he will be prescribed with a natural medication to improve immunity towards such fungi and molds, and also to boost resistance towards different allergens.
 The person will not only be cured, but also have a stronger immune system.

 Starts by reviewing and learning a person’s previous medical and personal history as a place to begin.
 Just as vital, the practitioner and patient work together throughout the treatment process.
 Specialized Functional Medicine practitioners listen to their patients and work in unison with the individual.
 This alternative treatment method assists in avoiding unessential surgeries and drug dependency while reaching the same goal that is overall health and well-being.